Skip to Content

 10 Cheap Dividend-Growth Stocks to Buy

-These stocks from the Morningstar US Dividend Growth Index have increased their dividend payments over the past five years, pay out no more than 75% of their earnings in the form of dividends, possess competitive advantages (as measured by the Morningstar Economic Moat Rating), and were trading at among the widest discounts to our fair value estimates as of March 1, 2024.
+These stocks from the Morningstar US Dividend Growth Index have steadily increased their dividends over the past five years, pay out no more than 75% of their earnings in the form of dividends, possess competitive advantages (as measured by the Morningstar Economic Moat Rating), and were trading at among the widest discounts to our fair value estimates as of June 3, 2024.

 1. Albemarle ALB